HFAnalyticsLab/Diabetes_healthcare_use/README.md

 Read code lists used in this analyis can be found in the 'code_lists' folder.
 The code list used for ethnicity was from Wright *et al.*, 2017, and can be [downloaded from the Clinical Codes repository](https://clinicalcodes.rss.mhs.man.ac.uk/medcodes/article/56/codelist/res56-ethnicity/).

+Definitions and code lists to generate the  [Cambridge multimorbidity score v1.0](https://www.phpc.cam.ac.uk/pcu/cprd_cam/codelists/) can be found in the folder ['SAS/CPRDCAM'](https://github.com/HFAnalyticsLab/Diabetes_healthcare_use/tree/master/SAS/CPRDCAM).

 ## How does it work?
 As the data used for this analysis is not publically available, the code cannot be used to replicate the analysis on this dataset.
 However, with modifications the code will be able to be used on other patient-level CPRD extracts.